Dubinsky scores twice and Blue Jackets beat Canes 4-1

 That seemed to uncork the Blue Jackets, who answered with two goals in 35 seconds to close out the period.
 First Jenner swept the puck in from 8 feet while skating across the front of the net and sprawling on the ice.
 Then Dubinsky snapped one past Ward from the right circle to make it 2-1 at the break.
 Columbus outshot Carolina 15-9 in the period.

+''We've had struggles getting the momentum back on our side when we lose it,'' Columbus coach John Tortorella said. ''They score a goal, we score two.
+I think it was really good just to get the momentum swung back on our side.''

-Dubinsky struck again less than four minutes into the second, lifting a 53-foot wrist shot from the right board over Ward's shoulder, with Jenner picking up his second assist.
+Dubinsky struck again less than four minutes into the second period, lifting a 53-foot wrist shot from the right board over Ward's shoulder, with Jenner picking up his second assist.

 At 9:16 into the second, Sedlak was in position in front of the cage to put back Sam Gagner's shot that bounced off Ward's glove.
 Ward was promptly pulled.